yunpengn/blog/source/_posts/consistent-redis-sql.md

 This is a bad solution as well.
 Let's say there are two processes `A` and `B` both attempting to update an existing value. `A` updates MySQL before `B`; however, `B` updates the Redis entry before `A`.
 Eventually, the value in MySQL is updated by `B`; however, the value in Redis is updated by `A`.
 This would cause inconsistency.

-Similarly, variant 2 cannot even guarantee eventual consistency under normal scenarios as well.
+Similarly, the probability of unhappy path for variant 2 is much higher than that of the original approach.

 ### Read Through